danintel/sawtooth-faq/validator.rst

 For static peering do I need to specify all validator nodes, or just some of them?
 -------------------------------------
 For static, you need to specify all nodes.
 I recommend dynamic peering where you don't need to specify all of them, just a good sampling (with --seeds).
 The rest will be discovered.
-All dynamic peers have to specified by at least one other node (and perferably multiple).
+All dynamic peers have to specified by at least one other node (and preferably multiple nodes).

 What files does Sawtooth use?
 -------------------